-Heirloom Restoration and Preservation of Vintage Bridal Veils Is Our Specialty
+Heirloom Restoration and Preservation of Vintage Veils Is Our Specialty

-If you would like to honor a family member by including a treasured wedding accessory in your wedding, let us remove the ugly brown stains and yellowing from your vintage veil, ring pillow, or wedding pouch.
-Although not every vintage bridal veil, ring pillow, or wedding pouch can be restored, we can usually predict whether the project will be successful, and there is never a charge for evaluation.
-Bring your vintage wedding accessories to a Certified Wedding Gown Specialist™ near you.
+If you would like to honor a family member by including a treasured wedding or communion accessory in your wedding, let us remove the ugly brown stains and yellowing from your vintage wedding veil, communion veil, ring pillow, or wedding pouch.
+Although not every vintage bridal veil or communion veil, ring pillow, or wedding pouch can be restored, we can usually predict whether the project will be successful, and there is never a charge for evaluation.
+Bring your vintage wedding and communion accessories to a Certified Wedding Gown Specialist™ near you.

 Vintage cotton veil with Valenciennes lace and headpiece / Valenciennes lace after restoration